 Have your Hunner's Lesions been treated correctly?

 Roughly 5 to 10% of patients diagnosed with IC/BPS have Hunner’s "ulcers" or "lesions" on their bladder wall, an area of severe inflammation that results in more severe bladder pain and symptoms.
 Patients with Hunner’s lesions have significantly lower bladder capacity and their biopsy results show profound inflammation NOT found in patients without Hunner’s lesions.
 Recent research studies have identified two possible viral infections (polyoma BK, Epstein Barr) that may play a role in the development of lesions.
+However, there may also be a simple anatomical cause - a weak uterosacral ligament.
 LEARN MORE

 For decades, Hunner's lesions were identified during a hydrodistention with cystoscopy.
 This "outpatient" procedure allows the doctor to closely examine the bladder wall, perform a biopsy and provide immediate treatment.
 In 2017, researcher Laura Lamb (Beaumont Health) developed a new urine test that measures urinary cytokine levels.
 This is the first urine test that, with strong validity, identified Hunner's lesions.
 Ask your doctor if it is available at their clinic.
 LEARN MORE

 With the new discussions about IC subtypes, researchers around the world agree that patients with Hunner's lesions represent a distinct patient group.
-Traditional bladder therapies, such as oral medications and bladder instillations, are largely ineffective.
-The most effective treatments are lesion specific, including: fulguration, laser therapy, steroid injection and/or LiRIS therapy (currently in clinical trials).
-Patient pain and discomfort may improve dramatically when lesions are treated correctly
+Now that we also have two potentially identifiable causes, it makes sense to first determine if the uterosacral ligament is weak and/or if a viral infection is present.
+The most effective treatments are lesion specific, including: fulguration, laser therapy, steroid injection and, perhaps, hyperbaric oxygen therapy .
+Patient pain and discomfort often improves dramatically when lesions are treated correctly.
+LEARN MORE

-Watch this video made by Dr. Tomohiro Ueda that shows what a Hunner's lesion will look like during a hydrodistention.
+Watch this video made by Dr. Sándor Lovász that shows what Hunner's lesions look like during a hydrodistention.
 You can easily see why they trigger intense bladder pain.
 Notice the "waterfall" effect of bleeding that occurs from the lesion.
 This is a characteristic of Hunner's lesions.

 #1 - Have an appropriate diagnostic workup. - If you have not responded to therapy, if your symptoms are getting worse over time, if you are struggling to find foods that you can eat without triggering with pain, it's time to ask "why" this could be happening.
 In many cases, patients have not had a thorough diagnostic workup or, worse, were diagnosed with lesions that were never treated correctly.
 LEARN MORE!